Home » Columbus Driving Under Suspension Lawyers » BMV Payment Plans for Suspended Ohio Driver’s Licenses

 How to Enroll in a Payment Plan

 If you meet all of the eligibility requirements for suspended driver’s license payment plans, you may apply for one.
-In order to do so, you must complete a BMV Payment Plan Application and submit current proof of insurance along with an initial $50 payment.
+To do so, complete the BMV 1152 Payment Plan Application (opens in a new tab) and submit it with current proof of insurance and an initial $50 payment.

 Keep in mind that the $50 will be applied to your BMV suspension fees regardless of whether your application gets approved or denied.
 You can submit your application, proof of insurance, and $50 payment to a nearby reinstatement center or deputy registrar license agency or by mail to the Ohio BMV.
 The BMV will notify you through a letter in the mail of whether or not you were accepted.